Victoria Desintonio: Life

 She was made the Vice President of the Commission on Constitutional Guarantees, Human Rights, Collective Rights, and Interculturality under Joseph Cabascango as President.
 The other members of the commission include Paola Castillo, Sofía Sánchez, Fernanda Astudillo, and Guadalupe Llori.

 A fellow politician, Bella Jimenez, was brought to account to the National Assembly's Ethics Committee by Alejandro Jaramillo and Desintonio.
 She was accused of, and later found guilty of taking money from her prospective team members so that they could work for her.
 She was dismissed from the assembly.

 The President of Ecuador Guillermo Lasso brought in the constitution clause number 148 known as Mutual death in May 2023 when he knew that he was about to be impeached.
 This required all of the National Assembly members to stand for re-election.
 Desintonio was back in the assembly in 2024 and she was the chair of the Commission of Autonomous Governments, Decentralization, Competencies and Territorial Organization.
 Carlos Vera Mora was her vice-President and the commission's members included Gabriela Molina, Gissella Molina, and Fabiola Sanmartín Parra.

 She was re-elected to the National Assembly in 2025.
 She was chosen as a member of the National Assambly's Commission on the Right to Health and Sport.
-It is led by Juan José Reyes Baquerizo with Diana Patricia Blacio Carrión as vice President.
+It is led by Juan José Reyes Baquerizo with Diana Blacio as vice President.
 Other commission members include Annabella Emma Azín Arce and Milena Cristina Jácome Benites.